 Amsterdam is one of my favorite places in the world.
 The city is downright charming, and there are endless things to see and do.
 If you’re visiting around summertime, you can expect everyone to be outside — sipping coffee overlooking the canals, barbecuing at the Vondelpark, or biking around the city.
 In the colder months, locals trade outdoor seating for cozy cafes and bars or ice-skating in the square.
 There’s so much to love about Amsterdam, but my favorite is the people: diverse and friendly, they make this trendy city feel like home.
 Something tells me after visiting, you’ll fall in love with it too…

 needed to take it all in

 Where to Stay

-- The Hoxton Hotel – set in classic Amsterdam canal houses, The Hoxton hosts weekly events and has a trendy bar that’s worth visiting even if you aren’t staying the night.
+- The Hoxton Hotel – this trendy hotel hosts weekly events and has an upbeat bar and restaurant that’s worth visiting even if you aren’t staying the night.